The stationary horizon and semi-infinite geodesics in the directed landscape: Introduction

 Among the key questions is the uniqueness of semi-infinite geodesics in the directed landscape.
 We show the existence of a countably infinite, dense random set $\DLBusedc$ of directions $\dir$ such that, from each initial point in $\R^2$, two semi-infinite geodesics in direction $\dir$ emanate, separate immediately or after some time, and never return back together.
 It is interesting to relate this result and its proof to earlier work on disjoint finite geodesics.

 The set of exceptional pairs of points between which there is a non-unique geodesic in DL was studied in~\cite{Bates-Ganguly-Hammond-22}.
 Their approach relied on~\cite{Basu-Ganguly-Hammond-21} which studied the random nondecreasing function $z \mapsto \Ll(y,s;z,t) - \Ll(x,s;z,t)$ for fixed $x < y$ and $s < t$.
 This process is locally constant except on an exceptional set of Hausdorff dimension $\f{1}{2}$.
 From here~\cite{Bates-Ganguly-Hammond-22} showed that for fixed $s < t$ and $x < y$, the set of $z \in \R$ such that there exist disjoint geodesics from $(x,s)$ to $(z,t)$ and from $(y,s)$ to $(z,t)$ is exactly the set of local variation of the function $z \mapsto \Ll(x,s;z,t) - \Ll(y,s;z,t)$, and therefore has Hausdorff dimension $\f{1}{2}$.
 Going further, they showed that for fixed $s < t$, the set of pairs $(x,y) \in \R^2$ such that there exist two disjoint geodesics from $(x,s)$ to $(y,t)$ also has Hausdorff dimension $\f{1}{2}$, almost surely.
+Later, this exceptional set in the time direction was studied in~\cite{Ganguly-Zhang-2022a},and was shown to have Hausdorff dimension $2/3$.
+Across the entire plane, this set has Hausdorff dimension $\f{5}{3}$.
+In a similar spirit, Dauvergne~\cite{Dauvergne-23} recently posted a paper detailing all the possible configurations of non-unique point-to-point geodesics, along with the Hausdorff dimensions--with respect to a particular metric--of the sets of points with those configurations.